sydneylim/sydneylim.github.io/src/data/about.md

 # Intro

 I recently graduated from UC Santa Barbara with an MS in Computer Science.
 Last year, I graduated from the same university with a B.S. in Computer Engineering.
-In my spare time, I play badminton with friends, explore new boba shops, and go on sunset walks along the many beaches around our campus.
+In my spare time, I play badminton with friends and explore new boba shops!

 # Fun facts